gradle/configuration-cache-dependency-management/README.md

 To try this out, use the `publish` task from the [ivy-lib](ivy-lib/build.gradle.kts) project.
 This will publish a Jar and metadata to `ivy-lib/build/repo/ivy`.
-This project also applies the signing plugin and the signature files are also published
+This project applies the signing plugin and the signature files are also published

 ```shell
 > ./gradlew ivy-lib:publish